algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/grass.png)

+## Project Title: *Mind Maze: Jail Escape Edition*

 ## I. 🛠️ Technical Section

 ### 1. Project Overview

 The goal of this project is to provide a video game.
 In addition, we need to be careful about the game design[^1] of our product.
+This video game is an escape video game.
+An escape game is a type of adventure game where the player is typically trapped or imprisoned in a specific location, and the main objective of the game is to escape from that location.
+This location can take many forms, such as a jail cell, a haunted house, a laboratory, or even a spaceship.

+The player will need to explore the location, gather clues, solve puzzles, and interact with objects to unlock doors, find keys, and discover hidden passages.
+The puzzles and challenges can be presented in various forms, such as riddles, ciphers, and other types of brain teasers.

 ### 2. Rational